bfors/bfors/README.md

 Based on bitcask, designed for high throughput and crash resilience.

-All commands are written to a log file in the order they are received, and an in-memory index maps keys to the corresponding file locations where the values are found.
-Log files are append only, and periodically get compacted to drop stale data.
+- All commands are written to a log file in the order they are received
+- An in-memory index maps keys to the corresponding file locations where the values are found
+- Log files are append only, and periodically get compacted to drop stale data

 ![lskv](https://github.com/bfors/lskv/blob/main/diagram.svg)
 </details>